mkhandoga/qwen2.5-Omni-FT/README.md

 ```bash
 python demo.py demo.video_path="path/to/your_video.mp4"
 ```
-Ensure that `demo.video_path` points to a video file (the code can read common formats like mp4).
 The script will load the base Qwen2.5-Omni-7B model and apply the fine-tuned LoRA weights from the training output (by default it looks for the adapter in the `qwen_video_lora/` directory).
 It will then print the predicted class label for the video.

 Note: The synthetic dataset in this example consists of simple moving-dot patterns.
 The model fine-tunes to recognize these specific patterns.
 For a real-world use, you would replace the synthetic data generation with your actual video dataset (e.g., processed frames from videos and labels) and fine-tune similarly.
 This project is meant to showcase the pipeline structure (data, training, inference) rather than achieve state-of-the-art accuracy on real video data.